saramirthis/CC_seg_clas/README.md

 1. Move to your directory: cd <your_dir>
 2. Clone the repository: git clone https://github.com/wilomaku/CC_seg_clas.git
-3. If you want to run/train/test any file on this framework, you first need to change the DIR_BAS and DIR_SAVE variables to your paths in **default_config.py**.
+3. If you want to run/train/test any file on this framework, you first need to change the DIR_BAS and DIR_MODEL variables to your paths in **default_config.py**.

 ### Test script (You want to perform quality control on your own segmentation dataset)